 After the Formators training I was asked to be the Directress for the Pre-Novices for two years and then entrusted with the responsibility of Directress for the Temporary professed sisters.
 I have been involved in formation work for the past 12 years.
 At present I am accompanying 29 Temporary Professed sisters.

-Working in the formation teams both in the province and at the Asia Pacific level is a very enriching and enlightening experience.
+Working in the formation teams both in the province and at the Asia Pacific level has been a very enriching and enlightening experience.
 There is ample opportunity to know one’s own self and others and the way we implement what we learn from each other.
 This growing, changing and transforming approach in Formation which is introduced in our Congregation is truly very beneficial personally, as a team and for those in formation.

 I consider it as an opportunity as well as a challenge to motivate and accompany the young sisters with their present sense of values and faith and my expectations of them.
 While forming them I am also being formed and I believe Jesus the Good Shepherd is the real Formator who can really mould them to be His disciples.